 Although many people believe that Crypto is not regulated and decentralized, Trading Crypto is actually regulated, and all providers, brokers and exchanges must have a license!

-Every day another offshore Crypto broker opens a website, and starts looking for the next sucker to lose their money just like the classic forex investing scam.
+Every day another offshore Crypto broker opens a website, and starts looking for the next sucker to lose their money.

 Many people get sucked into these offshore scams because they think a $250 gamble is worthwhile.
 But that is the scam!
 You start with $250, and before you know it, the slick salesman convinces you to deposit $10,000.